brewin/mvi-coroutines/README.md

-Experimenting with MVI-like Android app architecture using Kotlin coroutines.
+An experimental Android app using a very simple Clean/MVI architecture built on Kotlin coroutines.